Tell me more about campus life.

 Even more impressive is the intellectual fire and commitment that all UChicago members bring to their work – from first-year undergraduates to our most senior faculty.

 Not in Chicago?
-Don’t worry, you’ll have the chance to visit campus, meet the Computation faculty and staff, attend graduate courses, and tour points of interest for our Computational Social Science students during Campus Days for Admitted Students in late March.
+Don’t worry, you’ll have the chance to visit campus, meet the MAPSS staff, attend graduate courses, and meet the Chairs of our Social Science departments during Campus Days for Admitted Students in April.

 Hyde Park is a beautiful, leafy, residential neighborhood that houses nearly 60% of UChicago faculty.
 Walkable, diverse, and with an important history in U.S. politics, it features a wide array of restaurants, museums, excellent public and private schools, and historic architecture.

 53rd Street is the vibrant center of the neighborhood, with hotels, shops and dining, and 57th Street remains a hub of campus activity.

 For more on the neighborhood, check out the Hyde Park Historical Society.